 This is our main service of the week when most people attend.
 This is usually a service of Holy Communion (a service of thanksgiving with the sharing of bread and wine) led by our priest.
 It is structured in a traditional way with prayers, Bible readings, preaching, Holy Communion and the singing of hymns.
-The service usually lasts about 1 hour and 15 minutes.
+The service usually lasts just over an hour.
 Coffee and tea is available at the back of the church following the service and is a great opportunity to have a chat.

 Thursday at 10am

 The midweek service is a service of Holy Communion in the church.
 It is a quieter and more reflective service than on a Sunday with a smaller group attending.
-This is followed by tea and coffee and usually a study group during term time.
-Check the calendar for details of when the study group meets.
+This is followed by tea and coffee and usually a study group.